operating-systems concurrency

 Process Initiation Denial

-This strategy is analogous to a bank that only allows a new customer to open an account if the vault contains enough cash to pay out the maximum credit limit of every existing customer AND the new customer simultaneously.
-While this prevents any possibility of a run on the bank, it is highly restrictive because it ignores the statistical reality that processes rarely require their maximum resource claims at the same instant.
+A bank only allows a new customer if the vault contains enough cash to pay out every customer’s maximum credit limit simultaneously.
+While this prevents any run on the bank, it ignores the reality that processes rarely require their maximum at the same instant.

 Resource Allocation Denial

-Deadlock avoidance provides higher concurrency than prevention because it does not impose rigid ordering or restrictive allocation rules, but it requires prior knowledge of process resource needs.
+Avoidance does not impose rigid ordering or restrictive allocation rules, but requires prior knowledge of maximum resource needs.

-Avoidance strategies are fundamentally defensive.
-They assume that every process will eventually require its maximum declared resource claim simultaneously.
-In reality, a process might only need its maximum for a short duration or might never reach it depending on input data.
-Consequently, a system may be in an unsafe state but never actually reach a deadlock.
+Avoidance assumes every process will eventually require its maximum declared claim simultaneously.
+A system may be in an unsafe state but never actually reach a deadlock.